TrenMA/trenma.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have over a decade of teaching experience in mathematics, statistics, econometrics, finance, and machine learning at undergraduate, postgraduate, and doctoral levels.

 ---

 **University of Nottingham**

-* Topics in Advanced Econometrics II (PhD in Finance)
+* Topics in Advanced Econometrics II (PhD)

-* Data Analytics and Machine Learning for Finance (MSc in Financial Technology)
+* Data Analytics and Machine Learning for Finance (MSc)

+* Statistical Methods and Hypothesis Testing for Business Analysis (Online MSc)

-* Financial Markets and Investment (BSc in Finance, Accounting and Management)
+* Financial Markets and Investment (BSc)

 ---